Furniture Design & Woodworking

 Concept

-Transform planar bends into faceted, sculptural vessels.
-This week-long workshop will explore how to adapt the age-old technique of coopering (think staved wine and whiskey barrels) to cut angled joinery along bent laminated surfaces.
-Students will experiment with radial symmetry and learn how to safely manage curved parts on woodworking machinery through creative jig and fixture making.
+Learn how to transform planar bends into faceted, sculptural vessels.
+This week-long workshop explores how to adapt the age-old technique of coopering (think staved wine and whiskey barrels) to cut angled joinery along bent laminated surfaces.
+Combining traditional and modern approaches, students learn to design profiles using basic Rhino skills to cut on the CNC, combined with a variety of woodworking machinery.
+We experiment with radial symmetry and create unique curved parts to achieve unique forms in wood.

 Media & Techniques